Analysing spatiotemporal instabilities in magneto-optical traps with the tools of turbulence theory: Conclusion

-In this Letter we have applied the methods borrowed from turbulence to the analysis of various stable and unstable regimes of large clouds of cold atoms contained in a MOT.
-We have found that the structure functions of the intensity field provide an effective tool for classification of the states and the level of turbulence in self-oscillating MOT clouds.
-In particular, for most turbulent MOT states, they allow to observe features typical for intermittent turbulence of passive scalars, with KOC-type scaling for the lower-order structure functions and cliff-like coherent structures captured by the high-order structure functions.
-Most laminar states are exhibiting scalings corresponding to smooth large-scale flows with superimposed small-scale fluctuations.
-For the intensity field spectra, we have observed a power-law with exponent $-3$ in the most turbulent case and a non-universal steeply decaying spectrum in the least turbulent case.
-These observations could be used to discriminate between different models aiming at explaining the complex physics of unstable MOTs.
+In this paper we have applied the methods borrowed from turbulence to the analysis of various stable and unstable regimes of large clouds of cold atoms contained in a MOT.
+We have found that the structure function of the fluorescence intensity field provides an efficient tool for the classification of different dynamical regimes.

+In the case of the most ''visually turbulent'' regime (low $\nabla$B), we observed two scaling ranges.
+At small $\ell$, the scaling exponents $\xi_p (p)$ behave consistently with a smooth field, indicating dissipation.
+At intermediate $\ell$, the observed behavior of $\xi_p (p)$ is more or less consistent with KOC-type scaling for small $p$ and with the presence of shocks for larger $p$, similar to what was reported in Ref.~\cite{Iyer2018} for 3D scalar turbulence.

+One of the experimental limitation in the present work is the relatively small extent of the observed scaling ranges.
+In the future, this could be improved by using several magnifications to image the cloud.
+The impact of the 3D to 2D projection and that of multiple light scattering could be reduced by using a sheet of light for imaging~\cite{Giampaoli2021} and a detuned laser~\cite{Camara2014}, provided that noise levels remain low enough.
+This should allow better measurements in the low-$\ell$ range.

+To convincingly claim the observation of turbulence, however, one ideally needs a comparison with a simple but reasonably accurate model of MOT physics.
+An analytical model seems out of reach, but we have developed a 3D numerical model~\cite{Gaudesius2022} based on well-known atom-light interaction ingredients which has proven reliable for the prediction of MOT instability thresholds~\cite{Gaudesius2020} and dynamics~\cite{Gaudesius2021}.
+This model could be used to check the presence of turbulence and allow a comparison with the experimental data.